 Re-accreditation must be obtained annually.
 In order to qualify for re-accreditation, you must:

 - continue to hold full membership with the Society

-- maintain substantial involvement in the area of practice in which accreditation is held (i.e. not less than 25% of full-time employment or the equivalent part-time employment as stated previously)
+- maintain Substantial Involvement in the area of practice in which accreditation is held (i.e. not less than 25% of full-time employment, or the equivalent part-time employment, engaged in legal practice)